-Lake Blackshear Resort is nestled amid the Georgia Veteran’s Memorial State Park.
-It offers rustic lodging with an affordable price tag for spacious villas (64 lakeside to choose from), lodge rooms, and cottages.
-Pets are allowed in the villas and cabins for a $75 deposit, per stay.
+Lake Blackshear Resort is nestled amid the Georgia Veteran’s Memorial State Park, offering rustic lodging at an affordable price for spacious villas (64 lakeside), lodge rooms, and cottages.
+Pets are allowed in the villas and cabins for a $75 deposit per stay.

 Check-in at Lake Blackshear Resort is quick and straightforward in a welcoming lobby with friendly staff.
 There are two areas to sit and enjoy conversation or just for a change of scenery.
-A small gift shop sells soda and cold drinks, snacks, postcards, toiletries, and some grocery items.
-You are a short drive from town so we appreciated the convenience of these items, which were reasonably priced for a hotel shop.
+A small gift shop sells soda, cold drinks, snacks, postcards, toiletries, and some grocery items.
+You are a short drive from town, so we appreciated the convenience of these items, which were reasonably priced for a hotel shop.

-The Lake Blackshear Resort has pristine grounds lying on the banks of and overlooking its namesake–the 1,800-acre Lake Blackshear, a man-made lake on the Flint River.
-While the property is really appealing and inviting, the sunsets should not be missed.
+Lake Blackshear Resort has pristine grounds lying on the banks of and overlooking its namesake–the 1,800-acre Lake Blackshear, a manmade lake on the Flint River.
+While the property is appealing and inviting, you won’t want to miss the vibrant sunsets.

-Lake Blackshear’s Marina has pontoon boats that can hold up to 12 people for half or full-day rentals, or rent paddleboards, kayaks, and canoes.
+Lake Blackshear’s Marina has pontoon boats that can hold up to 12 people for half or full-day rentals or rent paddleboards, kayaks, and canoes.
 Whatever your outdoor pleasure, they can accommodate it.
 On my second visit, we were thrilled to rent a pontoon boat for the evening for a quick zip up and down the lake, plus a front-row seat for the stellar sunset.

-Boating and trophy fishing are the most popular attractions at the lake, but water skiing, canoeing, swimming, and kayaking are close runner-ups.
+Boating and trophy fishing are the most popular attractions at Lake Blackshear, but water skiing, canoeing, swimming, and kayaking are close runner-ups.
 Lake Blackshear Resort has an outdoor swimming pool and hot tub, and even an outdoor fitness center.
-A host of seasonal activities, such as guided nature trail hikes, canoe tours, and live musical entertainment, also add allure to the upscale resort.
+A host of seasonal activities, such as guided nature trail hikes, canoe tours, and live musical entertainment, add allure to the upscale resort.

 Lake Blackshear Food

-The Cypress Grill’s menu items have fun names such as the Oops!
+Cypress Grill’s menu items have fun names such as the Oops!
 I Squidded Again, Me and Mahi-McGhee, and Tuna Window Tuna Wall.
-I found the menu to have very cool creations, as well as upscale ingredients.
+I found the menu to have very cool creations and upscale ingredients.
 My lunch choice was the Honey Garlic Shrimp, and my daughter had the Beast of Burden burger.
 The shrimp came with two side dishes, which I chose White Cheddar Mac and jalapeño coleslaw.
 Her burger came with one item, which she selected asparagus.